 Location: Front Street (Playa Asuncion / Avenida Hicaco), Caye Caulker, Belize.

-Adoration 4 Adventure received a small media discount from Caveman Snorkeling Tours, however our opinions are our own and will always remain unbiased in order to provide the best recommendations to our readers.
+I received a small media discount from Caveman Snorkeling Tours, however, my opinion is my own and will always remain unbiased in order to provide the best recommendations to my readers.

 Pin it for the next adventure!

 Have you visited Belize or planning to anytime soon?
 Tell us about it below!

 And if you liked the post – share it with your friends on social media.